 Sometimes the air indoors can be as harsh on your skin as the cold air outside.

-Forced air like central air conditioning or heating can draw humidity levels down and this may leave your skin feel dry and itchy.
+Forced air like central air conditioning or heating can draw humidity levels down and this may leave your skin feeling dry and itchy.

 A moisturizer may be the one most effective thing to give comfort to your skin and add protection.